 Reason #1: Extremely High String TensionThe most common culprit for racket frame damage is very high string tension and this is also the most common reason of all the shoulder problems happens due to the game.
 If they aren’t strung in a proper way, extremely tight strings can break or cause the racket frame to crack.

-In reality, most newbies and intermediate players should use rackets with lower string tension, which is anything between 18 and 23 pounds.
+In reality, most newbies and intermediate players should use rackets with lower string tension, which is anything between 18 and 23 lbs.
 The result is a softer string bed, which means the player tend not to feel the shuttle.
 The downside is that the player will have fairly less placement and control over the shuttle.

 At lower string tension, the racket (and of course the strings) are poised to last longer, and are less vulnerable to cracking/breakage when you hit on the side of the string bed.
-Only pro players may use very high string tensions, usually higher than 28 pounds.
+Only pro players may use very high string tensions, usually higher than 28 lbs.
 You also need an expert stringer to make sure that the extremely high string tension doesn’t cause breakages during off-center hits.

 As a rule of thumb, beginners are advised to stick to string tensions between 17 and 20 lbs.
 Intermediates can use 20-24 lbs, while advanced players should opt for 24-27 lbs.
 As we have already stated, the professionals can try very high tensions between 27 lbs and 30 lbs.

 Reason #2: Incorrect/Poor HandlingIf you don’t smash at the cork or handle your racket properly it can fall off your grip and hit a hard surface.
 The result isn’t always good.
 If the racket hits the ground frame first, it can snap in two, crack or break in many parts.
 Whatever the case, you don’t want to let go of your racket mid-air.
-You can also apply the Protection tape on the frame which is used to protect the tennis rackets, this also helps your racket from getting scratches.
+You can also apply the protection tape on the frame which is used to protect the tennis rackets, this also helps your racket from getting scratches.

 Reason #3: Missing or Snapped String/ThreadThis one is a no-brainer.
 If even only one thread snaps, you must take immediate action.
 Unless you are in the middle of a tournament, you should cut all the other threads promptly to even out the tension and prevent further damage to your frame.